Friday, March 7, 2025

 The person I'd always turn to

-When things started getting absurd.
+When life started getting absurd.

 You were the friend 'round the bend